 A list of ever-changing grant opportunities can be found on GNOF’s receive page.
 Some funds are open by invitation only, while others allow unsolicited inquiries on a rolling basis.
 Examples of funds at GNOF include the LGBT Fund, Technical Assistance Grants for capacity building efforts, The Environmental Fund, Emerging Philanthropists of New Orleans, and the Doris and Peter Hansen Technical Assistance Fund for arts and culture groups.
 These funds support causes like the arts, the elderly, the environment, job training, the LGBT community, housing, education, health, and social services.
 And some of them are specific to certain towns and counties in Southeast Louisiana.

-In a recent year, the funder awarded $29.1 million in grants, just up from $28.8 million the previous year.
 This community funder also has a few special initiatives, including its own Impact 100 women’s giving circle chapter.
 It sponsors Give NOLA Day in May and pop-up happy hour events on Thursdays in August, mostly for emerging philanthropists in the 25-35-year-old demographic.